jennhoward/HowardJenniferIT1025/Unti 3/readme.md

 # Executive Summary
 Write up as though you are explaining this week's lab to others.

-This week we explore the possibilities of IT careers: via general search, via possible internship or co-op, looking through the IT programs offered by Tri-C. We lern about software and virtualization, and try out a new programing language.
+This week we explore the possibilities of IT careers: via general search, via possible internship or co-op, looking through the IT programs offered by Tri-C. We learn about software and virtualization and try out a new programing language, Python.

 # Software
 * Explain the roles of application, utility and operating system software.
 Give an example of each.

+Operating Systems manage hardware resources, provides user-interface components, and provide a platform for software applications.
+Applications are written by developers for people to use accomplish everyday things like creating spreadsheets.
+Utility software provides a way to fix, modify, or totally remove software.

-* Explain the purpose of ERP software and provide an uexample.
+* Explain the purpose of ERP software and provide an example.

+ERPs use central databases to impliment organization-wide processes in an efficient way.
+The corporation for which I work uses "cloud computers."
+This had made software updates a breeze compared to when we had or regular desktops.

 * Explain the purpose of virtualization and describe how it differs from cloud computing.

+Virtualization takes advantage of all the space on the server by splitting it up in various ways.
+Virtualization is software whereas Cloud Computing is a service

 # Python
 * Follow the tasks for pythong coding.
 Then upload screenshot of python code (named Python) and output to this folder